-Have you already registered for the workshop?
+Have you already registered for the in-person workshop?

 Welcome!
 Your workshop starts now!